 Studies show that the ketosis diet can greatly improve your level of good cholesterol and lower your bad cholesterol levels.

 - Suppressed appetite

 Fats help you feel fuller for longer resulting in less of an appetite.

 You may find that you become constipated due to the lack of carbohydrates to retain water.
 You may also experience diarrhea from the increased fat intake.

 Due to the lack of carbohydrates to retain water you will find that you will be extra thirsty due to lack of stored water within the body.

 - Craving for sugary goods

 Depending on your current diet, you may crave sugary goods when first going on the ketosis diet.

 As with all diets, ensure that the ketosis diet is suitable for you and your dietary needs.
 Also, make sure you are getting plenty of additional energy from your food choices to help fill the deficit left by the lack of carbohydrates.
-As a beginner it is worth discussing this with your Doctor to make sure that it is right for you.
+It is worth discussing this with your Doctor to make sure that the Ketosis Diet for Beginners is right for you.